-A pet is forever…or at least a good 10 years.
 Although lifespan varies by species, breed and other factors, nearly 40% of dogs live more than 10 years and the average indoor cat will live between 12-15 years.
 The recipient might not be prepared for a gift that requires a long-term commitment.
 If you’re getting a pet for the family, be sure to first have an open discussion about who will be responsible for various aspects of the animal’s care.
 That litter box isn’t going to clean itself, nor is the dog going to take itself out for a walk every day.

-Pet ownership changes your lifestyle.
 In many ways, pets are like children.
 They’re completely dependent upon you for food, shelter and medical care, and thrive on routine and structure.
 Giving a dog or cat as a gift demands the person receiving it change the way they live in unalterable and sometimes unpredictable ways, which is why a pet should never, ever be a surprise.

-Pets cost money.
 The average pet will cost between $9,400-$14,000 over a typical lifespan, according to an estimate from the American Society for the Prevention of Cruelty to Animals (ASPCA).
 This might be more than your recipient bargained for – or can afford.
 Giving a gift that will cause financial hardship is neither fair to the recipient nor to the animal dependent upon that person for its care.

 Why pets end up in shelters